khj1977/toy_framework/README.md

 - php bin/UnitTestBatch.php Sequential

 There is no file named unit_test/Sequential but there is unit_test/TestSequential.php.
-Other elements of string is automatically determined.
+Other elements of strings are automatically determined.
 See test code how to define each unit tests.
 There is ConC naming rule of methods for unit test.

 # Why PHP?